dvp95/dvp95/README.md

 ### Hi there 👋

+I'm Drasti, pronounced Dra-shti.

+### 🌱 Currently

+Trying to brush up on my technical skills.
+Specifically, I'm trying to improve my Python skills and learn more about computational applications in the world of biology.

 <!--
 **dvp95/dvp95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.